oddbird/css-sandbox/src/rwd/query.md

 that respond to _any context_.
 I'd want a syntax that allows for
-_implicit_ containers (much like positioning context) created whenever the required _containment_ is applid to an element:
+_implicit_ containers (much like positioning context) created whenever the required _containment_ is applied to an element:

 ```css
 /* both aside & main become "implicit containers" */